krahets/hello-algo/en/docs/chapter_backtracking/permutations_problem.md

 ### Code Implementation

-With this understanding, we can “fill in the blanks” of our framework code.
+With this understanding, we can "fill in the blanks" of our framework code.
 To keep the overall code concise, we won’t implement each part of the framework separately but instead expand everything in the `backtrack()` function:

 ```src
 [file]{permutations_i}-[class]{}-[func]{permutations_i}